Which Business Expenses Can Reduce Taxable Income for American expats

 Standard Mileage Rate Method

-This method allows you to deduct a fixed amount (updated every year) per mile driven for business purposes.
+This method allows you to deduct a fixed amount per mile driven for business.
+The rate is updated annually.

 To use this method, you must choose to use it in the first year the car is available for use in your business.
 Then, in later years, you can choose to use either the standard mileage rate or actual expenses.